In our Formlabs Form 2 review, we evaluate the leading SLA 3D printer on the market. Truly, a premium machine that delivers stunning results.

 You can also buy a second build platform if you want to speed up the workflow in an intensive use case scenario.

-In our Form 2 review process, we found the interplay between the software and hardware to be the real beauty of the Formlabs Form 2.
+In our Formlabs Form 2 review process, we found the interplay between the software and hardware to be the real beauty of the 3D Printer.

 For 3D printing, you need a software slicer to tell the 3D printer what to do.
 Formlabs have developed their own tool called PreForm.
 As with other 3D slicers, it lets you import STL files, which are placed on the print bed and displayed in the software.
 PreForm also auto-repairs broken meshes.